Simulation-based planning of Motion Sequences for Automated Procedure Optimization in Multi-Robot Assembly Cells: Evaluation

 \section{Evaluation}

-To evaluate the presented methods, an experimental setup and an assembly task were designed:\\ The assembly task consists of assembling seven components to a small box.
-Figure \ref{task_2_description} shows the components and their respective assembly steps as well as the assembly precedence graph.
-The robots can use suction grippers to place a small object inside the box and to place the lid on the box, as well as screwdrivers to fix the lid with four screws Precedence constraints are expressed in the assembly precedence graph in Figure \ref{task_2_precedence}.
-This assembly task is executed using structural configurations with two, three, and four robots where each robot has an individual tool holder and individual tools.
-The structural configurations with two, three, and four robots are shown in Figure \ref{task_2_settings}.\\
+An assembly task involving seven components to be assembled to a small box was designed to evaluate the presented scheduling and motion‑planning methods.
+Precedence constraints ensure that placement operations precede lid fixation and allow screw insertions to occur in parallel.
+Experiments were conducted using structural configurations comprising two, three, and four robots, each with its own tool holder and tool set, see Figure \ref{task_2_settings}.

-The experiments were conducted in a simulation environment, using the Pybullet physics engine \cite{pybullet} for visualization, rigid body simulation and collision checking.
-For path planning, the implementations of PRM and RRT-connect from the Open Motion Planning Library (OMPL) \cite{ompl} were used and adapted using OMPL's own Python API.
-All experiments ran inside virtual machines on a system with two 10-core Intel Xeon E5-2690 v2 CPUs at 3.0 GHz and 255 GB RAM.
-Each virtual machine had three logical processing units and 20 GB RAM assigned.
+All experiments were performed in simulation, using PyBullet \cite{pybullet} for visualization, rigid body dynamics and collision checking.
+Adapted versions of PRM and RRT-Connect were used for path planning through the OMPL library \cite{ompl} via its Python API.
+All experiment runs were executed within virtual machines configured with three logical CPUs and 20GB RAM on a host system with two 10-core Intel Xeon E5-2690 v2 CPUs at 3.0 GHz and 255 GB RAM.